rbind/likan/content/en/teach/found_sci_res/_index.md

 # 3. References

-- Processes of Scientific Research
+- Procedure of Scientific Research
     - Chambers, C. (2017). *The seven deadly sins of psychology: A manifesto for reforming the culture of scientific practice*.
 Princeton, NJ: Princeton University Press.
     - Evans, J. S. B. T. (2016). *How to Be a Researcher: A strategic guide for academic success*.
 East Sussex, FA: Routledge.
     - Stanovich, K. E. (2013). *How to think straight about psychology* (10 ed.).
 Boston, MA: Pearson Education.